Skip to main content

 The Legal Framework Protecting Your Data

-Three principal statutes form the protective barrier for your health information within the context of programs.
+Three principal statutes form the protective barrier for your health information within the context of workplace wellness programs.
 Each law addresses a different facet of privacy and discrimination, and their interaction defines the legal landscape.

 The Health Insurance Portability and Accountability Act (HIPAA)

 HIPAA is perhaps the most well-known of these laws.
 Its Privacy Rule establishes national standards to protect individuals’ medical records and other identifiable health information.
-When a is offered as part of an employer-sponsored group health plan, it generally must comply with HIPAA’s privacy and security requirements.
+When a wellness program is offered as part of an employer-sponsored group health plan, it generally must comply with HIPAA’s privacy and security requirements.

 This means your data requires robust safeguards.
 Access must be restricted to authorized individuals, and the information should only be used for legitimate program administration.
 The law treats your health data with the seriousness it deserves, mandating technical, physical, and administrative security measures to prevent unauthorized disclosure.